phusion/passenger_apt_automation/README.md

             git pull
             cd ../..

-     2. Update `dev/ci/tests/debian/Jenkinsfile` and add this new distro under the `params` section.
+     2. Update `dev/ci/tests/debian/Jenkinsfile` and add this new distro under the `parameters` section.

      3. Commit and push the result: